Harris Scarfe: 2010s

-In 2012, Kyly Clarke became the face of Harris Scarfe's fashion home brand 'Boutique@hs'.
+In 2012, Momentum Capital sold the business to Pepkor, a South African private equity firm.
+That year, Kyly Clarke also became the face of Harris Scarfe's fashion home brand 'Boutique@hs'.

-As of 2014, Greenlit Brands, formerly Steinhoff Asia Pacific, acquired Pepkor and this included Harris Scarfe.
-Harris Scarfe has been owned by Greenlit Brands since this time.
+In 2014, Steinhoff Asia Pacific (later renamed Greenlit Brands) acquired Pepkor and this included Harris Scarfe.

 In January 2014, General Manager of Harris Scarfe Daniel Nikoleaff was demoted to Area Manager of South Australia.
-Nikoleaff was replaced by Rebecca Peterson previously CEO of Lovisa Jewellery stores.
+Nikoleaff was replaced by Rebecca Peterson previously CEO of the Lovisa jewellery stores.

 In October 2013, Harris Scarfe officially launched Simply Vera, by Vera Wang which is designed by Vera Wang who is based in New York City.
 The collection comprises a range of contemporary women's fashion, accessories, bed and bath collections and home fragrances.

 Harris Scarfe's home brand 'Bulls Head' jeans were found to have azo dyes classed as carcinogens in the pocket linings.
 The jeans were recalled in July 2015.

 In 2017, Harris Scarfe also collaborated with Shaynna Blaze, an interior designer from The Block on bed linens, homewares, accessories and apparel.

 In October 2017, just before the Steinhoff corruption scandal unfolded, Steinhoff International appointed former The Good Guys boss Michael Ford, to oversee its Australasian operation.
 He had left behind a retailer that had to be significantly restructured due to cash flow problems and a lack of stock in the business.

-British Fashion brand Debenhams granted exclusivity to Harris Scarfe for their launch in Australia in February 2017.
+British fashion brand Debenhams granted exclusivity to Harris Scarfe for their launch in Australia in February 2017.
 The arrangement was short lived and Harris Scarfe parted ways with Debenhams in November 2019.
 Harris Scarfe's relationship with Debenhams "played a key role in the insolvency of Harris Scarfe which would fall into administration in December 2020."

 During April 2018, they launched a new collection with Jamie Durie, TV personality The Outdoor Room named Jamie Durie by Ardor which is a casual bed linen product range.

 Channel Seven Morning Show presenter Kylie Gillies was named Harris Scarfe's fashion ambassador in August 2018.

 In December 2019, parent company Greenlit Brands sold both Harris Scarfe and Best & Less to Australian private equity firm Allegro Funds.

-On 11 December 2019, Harris Scarfe under General Manager Rebecca Peterson, entered voluntary administration, with Deloitte Restructuring Services partners taking over management of the business.
+On 11 December 2019, Harris Scarfe under General Manager Rebecca Peterson, entered voluntary administration, forcing it back into receivership with Deloitte Restructuring Services partners taking over management of the business.
 The retailer reported $380 million in annual sales earlier in the year.
 At the time, Harris Scarfe had 66 stores employing 1800 staff.
 In response, the Shop, Distributive and Allied Employees Association labour union said that they would be filing a complaint with the Fair Work Commission because they were not informed in advance.
 Deloitte claims Harris Scarfe has "more than sufficient" assets to pay all staff entitlements.